K-S-A/message-wall/README.md

-# Simple message wall application.
+# Simple message-wall application.
+---

-(Rails, jQuery, Bootstrap, coffee/slim)
+## (Rails, jQuery, Bootstrap, coffee/slim)

-Authorization with 'devise' and related omniauth gems.
+- Authorization with 'devise' and related omniauth gems.

-Implemented omniauth feature for:
+- Implemented omniauth feature for:

-  Twitter,
+  - Twitter,
-  Google+,
+  - Google+,
-  Facebook,
+  - Facebook,
-  Vkontakte.
+  - Vkontakte.

-Posts on homepage sorted by the date added (DESC), comments sorted in ASC order.
+- Posts on homepage sorted by the date added (DESC), comments sorted in ASC order.

-Tree-like structure implemented using 'closure_tree' gem.
+- Tree-like structure implemented using 'closure_tree' gem.

-Infinite scrolling implemented via 'will_paginate' gem and ajax requests.
+- Infinite scrolling implemented via 'will_paginate' gem and ajax requests.

-To seed database with faked data used 'faker', 'factory_girl' gems.
+- To seed database with faked data used 'faker', 'factory_girl' gems.
 To populate DB run:

         `rake db:seed`

-RSpec for unit tests. (not fully covered)
+- RSpec for unit tests. (not fully covered)

-Integration tests not yet implemented.
+- Integration tests are not yet implemented.